surround3/docs.sign2pay.com/README.md

 bundle exec middleman deploy
 ```

+> Make sure you call this from ```source``` and it seems like you need to ensure there is no build dir already in your root.

 ###Note:

 Using this workflow, you will work only in the source branch and *not touch* the gh-pages branch.
 Life is good.